 On a battlefield near Aspern and Essling, in the plain of Marchfeld, Napoleon finally won the big victory that forced Austria to treat with him.
 But the time for quick wins had gone, giving way to that of slaughters.

-Russia, unwilling to respect the treaty of Tilsit whose clauses in international trade faced its interests, had increasingly distanced itself from France over the years.
+Russia, unwilling to respect the treaty of Tilsit whose clauses in international trade faced its interests, had increasingly distanced itself from French over the years.
 Napoleon could not compromise, since it undermined his struggle against England.
 The confrontation, which had become inevitable, was gigantic.

 Napoleon seized the city of Smolensk on fire and in ruins, which could not serve him as a source of supplies for the continuation of the campaign.